Rarst/composer-in-wp/content/index.md

 ### Dependency

-So what is "dependency"?
-Basic building block of Composer world is "package" and it is:
+So what is “dependency”?
+Basic building block of Composer world is “package” and it is:

  - a folder (or file)
  - probably with PHP code